Thor110/AIrchive/README.md

 The Museum of Human Creations provides that grounding.

-Without the Museum, all layers ≥3 look equally valid to an AI or a human.
+Without the Museum, all layers from 3 upward look equally valid to an AI or a human.

 With the Museum, the search space becomes: